FLINT is a C library for doing number theory, freely available under the GNU LGPL. Its features include:

 - Integers, rationals, integers mod n, finite fields, p-adic numbers

 - Polynomials (univariate and multivariate), power series, matrices and linear algebra

 - Integer and polynomial factorisation and primality testing

 - Algebraic number fields via the add-on Antic library

 - Algebraic, real and complex numbers via the add-on Arb and Calcium libraries

 - Optimised for all operand sizes (single-word to multi-gigabyte)

-FLINT is written in ANSI C and runs on many platforms (including Linux, Mac OS X and Windows on common hardware configurations), but is currently mostly optimised for x86 and x86-64 CPUs.
-It is designed to be threadsafe.
-FLINT depends on the MPIR/GMP and MPFR libraries.
+- Runs on many platforms (including Linux, macOS and Windows on common hardware configurations), though currently mostly optimised for x86 and x86-64 CPUs.
+FLINT depends on GMP and MPFR.

 FLINT has been used for large scale research computations (for example: A Trillion Triangles) and is used as a back-end library by a number of computer algebra systems including SageMath, Oscar, Nemo, Singular, Macaulay2, Maple and Wolfram Mathematica.
 Bindings are available for several programming languages.